Reptile and amphibian surveying in the Central Highlands of Alta Verapaz

 Indigo Expeditions first made an exploratory expedition to the region of Alta Verapaz in 2014.
 In just three days, the field team recorded a total of 21 species of reptiles and amphibians.
 Five of these are listed as IUCN Critically Endangered.

-Species that have been found so far include black-eyed treefrogs (Agalychnis moreletii), yellow-blotched palm pitvipers (Bothriechis aurifer), arboreal alligator lizards (Abronia spp), glass frogs (Hyalinobatrachium fleischmanni)
+Species that have been found so far include black-eyed treefrogs (Agalychnis moreletii), yellow-blotched palm pitvipers (Bothriechis aurifer), arboreal alligator lizards (Abronia spp), and glass frogs (Hyalinobatrachium fleischmanni)

 The highlands of Central America are well known for their biological diversity, and the highlands of Guatemala are no exception.
 Whilst the Guatemalan Western highlands have received a lot of attention from biologists, the Central highlands of Alta Verapaz have not.